-One of the easiest and simplest ways to resolve ‘No command’ error on Android is by wiping cache partition.
-For that, you have to press Volume Down key and then move to “Wipe cache partition” option.
-After that press Power button and again press to confirm the cache deletion.
+One of the easiest and simplest ways to resolve ‘No command Android’ error is by wiping the cache partition.
+For that, you have to press the Volume Down key and then move to the “Wipe cache partition” option.
+After that press the Power button and again press to confirm the cache deletion.

-Then at last, use “Reboot Device” feature to restart your phone and check whether the problem is solved or not.
+Then, at last, use the “Reboot Device” feature to restart your phone and check whether the problem is solved or not.